Northland Founder, John Peterson, and great-nephew, Jace Peterson take first; brothers Travis and Craig Peterson take third

-Jace sums up the feelings of pulling off the IFBC and being part of such an historical fishing-focused family.
-“I’ve been working toward winning a tournament like this for the past ten plus years.
+Jace sums up the feelings of pulling off the IFBC and being part of such a historical fishing-focused family.
+“I’ve been working toward winning a tournament like this for the past ten-plus years.
 Lots of time on the water, long days, all that, so to win this one on the Rainy Lake system is a dream come true.
 To do it with my great-uncle, John, is even more spectacular, while my dad and uncle Craig took third in another boat.”

 Jace added: “It’s been a great experience growing up in the Northland Fishing Tackle family.
 Going back to kindergarten and first grade, we’d go to school, and grandpa, or my great-uncle John would pick us up after school and take us to the Northland office.”